Sds emblem

 Let the games, er, debate begin!

-Picture Rodney V. Smith · Author · added over 7 years ago
+Rodney V. Smith · Author · added about 8 years ago

 Ahh people are awake!
 Thanks for the welcome fellow Syndicate members.
 Now I understand there was a plan afoot to take over the world? (or at least one tiny corner of Inkshares)